I never wanted to write about the SIBO weight gain connection because I really hate talking about weight with you.

 There is nothing wrong with having bacteria in the gut; everyone does and everyone should.
-The problem with those who have SIBO is that there is too much (and the wrong kind) in the small intestine causing problems.
+The problem with those who have SIBO is that there is too much, an overgrowth of bacteria, in the small intestine causing problems.

 If high levels of hydrogen are the problem, then bacteria will cause unabsorbed carbohydrates to ferment.
 Then, if you’re really lucky (insert sarcasm) you’ll have problems with methane production when the archaea feed off the hydrogen.

 Archaea or methanogenic archaea, “are known as human gut inhabitants since more than 30 years ago through the detection of methane in the breath and isolation of two methanogenic species belonging to the order Methanobacteriales, Methanobrevibacter smithii and Methanosphaera stadtmanae.” (source)